Dictionary of New Zealand Biography

 Why are some entries missing macrons and inline links?

-The English-language versions of DNZB entries were originally published without macrons on Māori words.
-We are gradually adding these as time and resources permit, along with inline links to other DNZB entries.
+The English-language versions of the older DNZB entries were originally published without macrons on Māori words.
+We are gradually adding these as time and resources permit, along with inline links to other DNZB and Te Ara content.

 What other biographies are available on Te Ara and NZHistory?